 Managing Newlines and Unicode within JavaScript and PHP

-We were recently sent a tweet in-regard to a text-area client/server-side length validation not correlating.
-After some detective work we were able to find two issues that could have caused this to occur.
-In this post I wish to discuss our findings, and how we resolved each issue.
+We were recently sent a tweet regarding a text-area client/server-side length validation not correlating.
+After some detective work, we were able to find two issues that could have caused this to occur.
+In this post, I wish to discuss our findings and how we resolved each issue.

 Newlines